Oliver Browne

-Oliver Browne was a London upholsterer and furniture maker in the 17th century who worked for aristocrats and the royal court.
+Oliver Browne (died c.1651) was an English upholsterer and furniture maker from London in the 17th century who worked for aristocrats and the royal court.
 His business partners included John Baker, another upholsterer or "upholder", who worked for the royal family.
 Baker was "upholster" to James VI and I and Prince Henry, and had supplied items for the coronation of James I and Anne.
 Baker's son, also John Baker, continued the business after the Restoration.